Does my plan have coverage for Out-of-Network (OON) services?

 What is balance billing?

-Balance billing applies to Solstice dental PPO plans only, not HMO.
-If you visit a dentist who is not in the Solstice network, you might owe extra money.
+When seeing an OON dentist for services on your PPO plan, you may be asked to pay an additional amount by the dentist.
 This can happen when the dentist’s charge is more than the amount allowed by your insurance plan.
-If the dentist’s charge is $100 and the allowed amount is $70, the dentist might bill you for $30.
+For example, if the dentist’s charge is $100 and the allowed amount is $70, the dentist might bill you for $30.
 Try to prevent balance billing by staying in the network.

 Back to Top